 On a hot summer’s day, nothing is worse than attempting to turn down the AC temperature on your thermostat only to find that your unit is blowing nothing but hot air.
 Remember that the three-month stretch from June to August marks Ohio’s sizzling and wettest months.
 This means that heat and humidity levels are at an all-time high.
 So, if your air conditioner isn’t working, it’s probably safe to say you may feel like you are melting.

-In all seriousness, we understand that getting your air conditioner back up and running is a top priority.
+We understand that getting your air conditioner back up and running is a top priority.
 Having a functioning air conditioner is about your comfort and safety, as it provides sufficient airflow and circulation throughout your home.
 When these things are compromised, they can negatively impact the indoor air quality in your home.

 Now, there are several reasons why your AC may not be blowing out cool air, so join your local Five Star Home Services family as we talk about some of the most common reasons why your AC may be blowing out hot (or warm) air and show you the best ways to troubleshoot them.